-Have you ever received an email from eBay, or some other well known organization, claiming your account is going to be closed or blown to bits unless you respond immediately to the email?
+Have you ever received an email claiming your account is going to be closed or blown to bits unless you respond immediately to the email?
 If so, you have experienced phishing, the tactic of making sensational claims to acquire personal or financial data from people.
 Phishing, though not new in terms of the Internet, continues to refine itself by trying to strike the perfect balance between the sensational and the believable.

 Phishing for a W&M Username and Password